 So, how do you choose a WordPress theme?

-As a website designer I love trying new WordPress Themes – what I’m going to be testing will be the best one.
-If I’m bored on the weekend I will purchase a theme just to try it out and build a website to see what features it comes with.
-You can take your pick from lots of different options, and it can sometimes be hard to tell how a one might perform relative to others.
+As a website designer I love trying out new WordPress Themes – I want to test the best ones.
+If I’m bored on the weekend I will purchase a theme just to try it out and see what features it comes with.
+There are so many to choose from, with lots of different options, and it can sometimes be hard to determine which one suit your needs.

-Since I’ve been using these themes for so long and seen them work for clients, I thought I’d share this with anyone who might be confused.
-So the following guide will show you how to easily choose a theme without the headache.
+Since I’ve been trialing and using WordPress themes for so long, I thought I’d share some quick tips on how to choose a WordPress theme to help anyone who might be confused.
+The following guide will show you how to easily choose a WordPress Theme without getting a headache.

 1. Decide what kind of website you want.